dcgerard/hwep/README.md

 -   `rmlike()`: Likelihood inference for random mating in polyploids.
     This function tests for random mating and estimates gametic frequencies given random mating.
 This function does not assume a model for meiosis.
+You should use `hwetetra()` for tetraploids.
 -   `hwemom()`: Generalized method of moments inference for double reduction.
 This function tests for equilibrium given double reduction rates and estimates these rates given equilibrium.
-Note that for ploidies greater than four, not all gametic frequencies are possible given this model for meiosis.
-That is, the test might reject not because the population is not in HWE, but because the model for meiosis is incorrect.
+You should use `hwetetra()` for tetraploids.

 ## Installation